49 Different Types of Snakes in Florida

 48. Javan File Snake

-The head of the Javan file snake resembles a derp, making identification simple.
-Large rear eyes are situated on either side of the flat, file-shaped head.
+The Javan file snake’s head resembles a derp, making identification simple.
+Large rear eyes are on either side of the flat, file-shaped head.

 Their belly is cream colored, and their body is predominantly brown.
 Their scales are rough as sandpaper, and their skin is loose.

-These snakes can grow to about ten feet in length, while the average length for males is 46 inches (118 cm), and the average length for females is 53 inches (135 cm).
+These snakes can grow to about ten feet in length, with an average length for males of 46 inches (118 cm) and 53 inches (135 cm) for females.

-These harmless types of snakes in Florida are native to Southeast Asia.
-They were probably brought here as pets, as they have been in the state since the 1970s.
+These harmless snakes are native to Southeast Asia and have been in Florida since the 1970s.
+They were probably brought here as pets.

-With only one known established location in a rock quarry in Miami-Dade County, they had a small population in the wild to begin with.
+With only one known established location in a rock quarry in Miami-Dade County, they had a small population in the wild.

 Since a failed attempt at trapping in 2003, reliable population data has not been collected.